matthewcannon/vehiclehire/README.md

 vehiclehire
 ===========
-an mvc 4 application to explore: -
+an mvc 4 application which explores: -
  * domain-driven design
  * cqrs
  * specification by example